drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/SoftwareSelections.rst

 After you have run the softwares you selected, we have provided a script that will help merge and summarize the results from ethe softwares together.
 See :ref:`Combine Results <Combine-docs>`.

+In the future, we hope to implement additional tools that will assist in software selection.